-- Group selects a chair and recorder. - Chair provides each participant with the handout. - Jody will read the scenario. - Each participant selects one of the roles outlined on the sheet. - Each participant takes 2 minutes develop his/her role and key messages. - Chair facilitates a 15-minute role playing activity that focuses on stakeholders and a process to solve the problem. - Each recorder reports back to large group.
+- Jody will read the scenario. - Each participant selects one of the roles outlined. - Each participant takes 2 minutes develop their role and key messages - The Principal facilitates a 15-minute role playing activity that focuses on stakeholders and a process to solve the problem. - Each Principal should be ready to report back to large group.